Rick Dennison: Buffalo Bills

 On January 19, 2017, he was hired by the Buffalo Bills to serve on Sean McDermott's staff as offensive coordinator.
 On January 12, 2018, Dennison was relieved of duty as offensive coordinator after one season that saw the Bills offense finish 29th overall despite making the postseason.

 New York Jets

 On January 27, 2018, Dennison was hired by the New York Jets as their offensive line coach and run game coordinator under head coach Todd Bowles.

 Minnesota Vikings

 On February 8, 2019, Dennison was hired by the Minnesota Vikings as their offensive line coach and run game coordinator under head coach Mike Zimmer, replacing Clancy Barone and Andrew Janocko, who took over in place of Tony Sparano, who died prior to the 2018 season.
-In 2021 during the COVID-19 pandemic Dennison refused to take a vaccine and was promoted to a different job.
-Rick now serves as the Minnesota Vikings senior offensive advisor.
-The reason for this promotion was because it will follow COVID-19 protocols, because of being able to avoid contact with players.
+In 2021, during the COVID-19 pandemic, Dennison refused to take a vaccine and was promoted to a different job.
+Rick served as the Minnesota Vikings senior offensive advisor.
+The reason for this promotion was due to COVID-19 protocols, as the position allowed him to avoid contact with players.